katcipis/katcipis.github.io/_drafts/restless-restfull.md

 Searching for guidance on this aspect we found several guidelines that helped us build our own.
 At this stage there was just some web searching.
-The guidelines where sound, that usual stuff of handling collections of stuff and individual stuff on a hierarchical way using URL's, the traditional dogs example:
+The guidelines were sound, that usual stuff of handling collections of stuff and individual stuff on a hierarchical way using URL's, the traditional dogs example: